applebuddy/TOEIC-Speaking-Study/README.md

 ## Q8

+When will you be accepting volunteers, and who do i contact about signing up?

+- We will be accepting volunteer applications from September 10 to the 17. and you can contact Norah Willis to sign up/

 What 's the first product scheduled to be released in May?

 - the first product to be released in May is Univers 33 which is mobile phone. it will be released on May 26th. do you want more details about it?